Belarus: Lukashenko closes borders amid security shakeup | DW | 29.10.2020

 The protest movement was triggered following controversial elections in early August.
 Over 100,000 people rallied in Minsk last Sunday.
 Police used stun grenades to disperse the crowd.
 The opposition leader Sviatlana Tsikhanouskaya called for a nationwide strike, but her call has so far failed to bring the state-controlled economy to a halt.

-On Thursday, Tsikhanouskaya said Lukashenko's security reshuffle and the border restrictions show he is "in panic."
+On Thursday, Tsikhanouskaya said Lukashenko's security reshuffle and the border restrictions show he is "in a panic."

 Belarus announced that borders with Poland, Lithuania, Latvia, and Ukraine will be partially closed.
 Officials said the reason for the abrupt new restrictions was the coronavirus pandemic.